marcelchelo/MQTT-mkr1500-NB-Shiftr.io/README.md

-# MQTT mkr1500 NB Shiftr.io
+# MQTT mkr1500 NB Shiftr.io w/ Twilio
  Establishes MQTT Broker connection to Shiftr.io using the arduino mkr 1500 NB board using Twilio's supersim, and Verify API's.

 You can test if your board connects here:   https://www.shiftr.io/try